-While exactly policies will vary by hotel, guests can expect to pay a $50 non-refundable fee to bring their pets.
+While exact policies will vary by hotel, guests can expect to pay a $50 non-refundable fee to bring their pets.

 Hot Tip: Hilton Honors fans will find tons of style and character at Canopy by Hilton hotels, including free breakfast (soon to be a food and beverage credit in the U.S.) and Wi-Fi, welcome gifts, and evening tastings.
 We detail the 10 best points redemptions at Canopy by Hilton in our latest guide!

 Conrad Hotels & Resorts is part of the luxury tier of the Hilton portfolio.
 The brand has a more modern and contemporary feel than other luxury properties, with a focus on spas, wellness, and local experiences.